 Having many hard inquiries may tarnish one’s credit score.
 This is because credit score models will scrutinize how recently and the number of times one applies for credit.
 Thus, it is likely to affect interest rates when applying for another loan.

 Missing payments is another concern that may affect credit scores.
-Multiple loans result in accumulated monthly interests, which may be troublesome when making payments.
+Multiple loans result in accumulated monthly interest, which may be troublesome when making payments.
 There is a high chance of missing some payments, which may impose repercussions on one’s credit score.
 It may be a good idea to be cautious when taking multiple loans regarding their credit score aftermath.

 Qualifying for an Additional Personal Loan